HenestrosaDev/ios-interview-questions/README.md

 	To use `NSCache`, we can create an instance of the class and set the maximum number of objects and the total cost limit of the cache.
 We can then add and retrieve objects from the cache using keys.

-	Here is an example of using `NSCache` to cache image data:
+	Here's an example of using `NSCache` to cache image data:

 	```swift
 	class ImageCache {